-Our MSW is designed for full-time study, and most classes will be offered Monday to Friday during the day.
-We have been able to admit a maximum of 3 part-time students each fall, but it depends where they fall within the rankings.
-All applications are evaluated, scored and ranked in the same pool, regardless of whether full or part-time.
+Our MSW is designed for full-time study, and classes are offered Monday to Friday during the day.
+Occasionally we are able to offer an elective course in the evening.
+All applicants are evaluated, scored and ranked in the same pool, regardless of whether full or part-time.
+In the past, we have been able to admit a maximum of 3 part-time students each fall, but it depends where they fall within the rankings.

 Late applications are not accepted by the School of Social Work.
 We have an active waitlist for both programs, and decline many qualified applicants due to limited enrolments Please ensure you allow yourself enough time to upload the required documents by the December 1st deadline.

 Applicants are only eligible to apply to one program.
 If you have an accredited Bachelor of Social Work (BSW), then you apply to our one year MSW.
 If you have a four year undergraduate degree, apply to our two year MSW program.

 Unfortunately, without an accredited Bachelor of Social Work (BSW), applicants could only apply for the two year MSW program.
 If admitted, advanced standing is not possible for experience, or for any coursework completed prior to admission.

 For those educated in Quebec, CEGEP and a university degree, which is usually 3 years, is considered equivalent to a 4 year degree.